-Headlines filled with stories that people in power have been abusing that power to take advantage of those under them.
-To prey on people who look up to them or have to exist in an environment where they have control or favor.
+Headlines are filled with stories of people in power, abusing their role to take advantage of those under them—to prey on people who look up to them or have to exist in an environment where they have control or favor.
 It permeates through many industries and subcultures, including the geek/nerd convention scene.
-It has for a long time, on many levels.
+It has been seen for a long time, and on many didfferent levels.
 After all, we live in a world that had to make this sign be a staple at cons.

 And they are thankfully succeeding.